-Congratulations to 2016 IHT Spirit Challenge powered by adidas winners
+Congratulations to 2016 IHT Spirit Challenge winners

-“We’re thrilled to be working with IHT to support PE teachers in their efforts to empower students to get and stay active,” said adidas Director of Partnerships Kim Scheffler.
+“We’re thrilled to be working with IHT to support PE teachers in their efforts to empower students to get and stay active,” said Director of Partnerships Kim Scheffler.
 “Judging from the video submissions, especially the winning entry from Bay View Middle School, it’s clear there are some exemplary teachers and students worthy of recognition who are ‘raising the bar’ for physical education.”

 Anderson Elementary first grader Mallory Greer won the top prize for a student-submitted video.
 Greer’s video provided a day-long look at how her class focuses on physical education, both at school and at home.